wooden1/developerTests/routeSuggestion/readme.md

 ## Route Suggestion:

 The source code contains a custom routing solution, using REST endpoints.
-If a route is misspelled, it will fail with an “Route/Controller/Method Not Found” exception in production.
+If a route is misspelled, it will fail with an “Route/Controller/Method Not Found” exception in production, sending the user to a 404 page.
 To make debugging easier, these exceptions were removed, and you get an _Undefined index_ error.

 We would like to offer a suggestion to the best match existing route.